 Click on the image of the circuit board for a larger version.

 Flash: The Flash memory is easily replaceable.
 It's a DOM plugged into a SATA connector.
-There is also a standard 44-pin IDE connector and another SATA connector.
-The detail of the two SATA sockets is shown below.
+There is also a standard 44-pin IDE connector (top left-hand corner) and another SATA connector.
+The detail of the two SATA sockets and the IDE socket are shown below.

 In the photograph under the mods tab Ken has fitted a standard 2.5" drive to one of the SATA interfaces.